Frequently Asked Questions

 Envera installs, implements, monitors, and services all customers in-house without using third parties.
 Occasionally, additional professionals are needed for concrete work, boring, servicing on barrier gates, or wholesale alarm monitoring implementations.

 Envera’s Central Station operates 24 hours a day, 7 days a week, 365 days a year, including holidays.
-Envera’s Installation and Service Teams are available Monday through Friday from 8AM to 5PM.
+Envera’s Resident Services are available seven days a week between 8:00am and 6:00pm EST. Account Services are available five days a week between 9:00am and 6:00pm.
+The Service department is available seven days a week between 7:00am and 10:00pm.
 Emergency service is also available when needed.

-Envera operates in over 30 counties in Florida, securing hundreds of communities throughout the state.
+Envera operates in over 30 counties in Florida and several counties in Texas.
+We secure hundreds of communities in both states.
 We would put the exact number, but our web team would have to keep changing it since we are growing so rapidly.

 Virtual Gate Guard